-- Check cap of master cylinder often for tightness. - Follow routine maintenance and inspection for disc brakes as outlined in your Disc Brake Manual.
+- Check plug under cap to be sure it is seated fully. - Follow routine maintenance and inspection for disc brakes as outlined in your Disc Brake Manual.

-Make sure back up lights do not come on when tow vehicle transmission is in any gear other than reverse.
+CAUTION Make sure back up lights do not come on when tow vehicle transmission is in any gear other than reverse.

-To minimize corrosion, it is necessary for the disc brake calipers and rotors to be rinsed off with fresh water after trailer has been immersed in salt water.
+To minimize corrosion, it is necessary for the disc brake calipers and rotors to be rinsed off with fresh water after trailer has been immersed in saltwater.

-CAUTION Saltwater model trailers, although designed for the saltwater environment, require specific cleaning and wash-down after each use.
-Failure to do so will cause excessive corrosion that could lead to trailer damage and part failure, which would not be covered under the limited warranty.
-Please see your Ranger dealer for proper trailer cleaning procedures.
+ACAUTION Saltwater model trailers, although designed for the saltwater environment, require specific cleaning and wash-down after each use.
+Failure to do so could cause excessive corrosion to accumulate that could lead to trailer damage or part failure.
+Also, the trailer wheels should be removed once per year to clean the hub face and wheel studs, as corrosion buildup on the wheels, studs and lug nuts will make them difficult to remove.
+Corrosion damage caused by lack of maintenance would not be covered under the limited warranty.
+Please contact your Ranger dealer for proper trailer cleaning procedures.